zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 [.code-highlight: 2]
 ^A typical coordinator will manage its own state, tracking at which step in the flow we are,

-[.code-highlight: 3]
+[.code-highlight: 3, 11]
-^At the end of the flow, the coordinator will trigger a completion block, which will probably be a closure that triggers a state change on another coordinator higher in the hierarchy
+^At the end of the flow, the coordinator will trigger a completion block, which will report the end to the flow to another coordinator higher in the hierarchy

 [.code-highlight: 6-13]
-^All it's left for the coordinator to do is declare in its body the different UI views for the different steps in the flow and that's it.
+^All it's left for the coordinator to do is define in its body is the screens for the different steps in its flow.

 [.code-highlight: 9,11]
-^Note how we pass to each view a closure that will be used to trigger something within our coordinator flow.
+^Note how we pass to each view a closure that will be used to report back to the coordinator, which is then used to continue with the rest of the flow.

 [.code-highlight: all]
 ^Once again, like before, this view doesn't declare any UI whatsoever, instead, it's a container that receive events and decide what to show next.